vitaly-z/issuedepyt/README.md

 ![issuedepyt icon](./public/issuedepyt-icon.svg)

-This YouTrack app allows visualizing directed issue dependencies.
-The dependencies are visualized as a graph or tree using [vis.js](visjs.org).
+YouTrack app to visualize issue dependencies.
+The issue dependencies are visualized using a graph or tree including configured upstream and/or downstream relations.
+This allows for e.g. visualizing *all* upstream issues that an issue depend on including all subtasks and issues depended on.

+Any custom YouTrack Issue Link Types are also supported.

+Dependencies are visualized as a graph or tree using [vis.js](visjs.org).

 ## Screenshots